Rod Ferrell

-Roderrick Justin "Rod" Ferrell (born March 28, 1980) is an American murderer and cult leader.
+Roderick Justin "Rod" Ferrell (born March 28, 1980) is an American murderer and cult leader.
 He was a member of a loose-knit gang of teenagers from Murray, Kentucky, known as the "Vampire Clan".
 Ferrell claimed to be a 500-year-old vampire named Vesago, a character he created for himself after becoming obsessed with the role playing game Vampire: The Masquerade.
-It was his mother, Sondra Gibson who first introduced this game to Rod.
-In 1998, Ferrell pleaded guilty to the double slaying of a couple from Eustis, Florida, becoming the youngest person in Florida on Death Row at that time.
+It was his mother, Sondra Gibson, who first introduced this game to Rod.
+In 1998, Ferrell pleaded guilty to the double slaying of a couple from Eustis, Florida, becoming the youngest person on death row in Florida at that time.
 Originally sentenced to death, Ferrell's penalty has since been reduced to life imprisonment.
+In 2023, he married Stephanie Ferrell.